Q: What’s included in the price?

 Q: Is there a minimum number of people required for a trip to run?

-For most trips, we require two or more guests for the trip to run and four or more guests for a kayaking trip to run.
+For most trips, we require three or more guests for the trip to run and four or more guests for a basecamp or lodge-based trip to run.

 Q: What age range do you recommend?

 Many of our trips are appropriate for anyone over the age of 12.
-Some trips, such as Havasu Falls may be suitable for children as young as 8 years old.
+Some trips, such as basecamps or lodge-based trips may be suitable for children as young as 8 years old.
 However, every trip varies so please contact one of our trip specialists for more information.

 Q: Do you ever cancel trips due to weather?

 Trips go rain, snow or shine.
+Therefore, it is imperative that you arrive prepared with good-quality outdoor clothing that can keep you warm, dry, and comfortable in a variety of weather conditions.
 However, we reserve the right to change the trip itinerary due to weather or any other conditions beyond our control.
 Four Season Guides reserves the right to cancel a trip due to extreme weather circumstances.
 We only do this with everyone’s safety in mind.

 Q: What can I expect the weather to be like on my trip?

 Be aware that the weather in and around the canyons and high mountains can change at any time.
-The elevation in the Southwest can range from 2000 feet to over 9000 feet above sea level, and some of our camps in the High Sierra’s are over 10,000feet/3000m, so one can expect all four seasons.
+The elevation in the Southwest can range from 2000 feet to over 9000 feet above sea level, and some of our camps in the High Sierra’s are over 10,000 feet/3000m, so one can expect all four seasons.
 You must be prepared for warm and cold in the spring and fall.
 Temperatures in the middle of the summer can be HOT in the Southwest!
-They have been known to exceed 120F (48C) at the bottom of the Grand Canyon in July.
+They have been known to exceed 120F (48C) at the bottom of the Grand Canyon in June, July, and August.
 In the winter, we can see freezing temperatures at night and the occasional snowstorm.
 Please contact us if you have any questions.

 Here are some weather links: